lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     :alt: Generated electrolyte between walls
     :class: only-dark

+..  container:: figurelegend

-    Left: side view.
-Periodic images are represented in light color.
-Water molecules are in red and white,:math:`\text{Na}^+` ions in purple, :math:`\text{Cl}^-` ions in lime, and walls in gray.
-Right: top view.
+    Figure: The left panel is a side view of the system.
+Periodic images are represented in lighter color.
+Water molecules are in red and white, :math:`\text{Na}^+` ions in purple, :math:`\text{Cl}^-` ions in lime, and wall atoms in gray.
+The right panel is the top view of the system.
 Note the absence of atomic defect at the cell boundaries.

 ..  container:: justify

-    Always check that your system has been correctly created by showing the periodic images.
+    Always check that your system has been correctly created by looking at the periodic images.
 Atomic defects often occur at the boundary.

 .. include:: ../../contact/supportme.rst